 When to provide notice of a claim to LAWPRO Provide Notice of a Claim

 Provide notice of real or possible mistakes immediately: early notice gives us the best chance to help put things right.
 Late notice often allows small problems to become big ones, and they can jeopardize coverage.
-If you report a claim and it is not necessary to attempt to rectify an error or defend a legal proceeding, your deductible won’t be triggered and there won’t be any surcharged increase in your premium.
-(See “This is not a claim, but…” and Wondering when to report that claim or potential claim?
+If you report a claim, your deductible will not be triggered and there will be no surcharged increase to your premium unless LAWPRO defends a legal proceeding, attempts a repair or makes a payment that resolves all or part of the claim (See “This is not a claim, but…” and Wondering when to report that claim or potential claim?
 Do it now).

-- a request for production or court order has been made for your file
+- have been asked to give evidence about your file handling or a request for production or court order has been made for your file

 Don’t try to take steps on your own to try to repair a potential claim.
 These steps may make the situation worse, and could jeopardize your insurance coverage.
 Contact us and we will help you determine how to move forward.